cytopia/sweany/README.md

     + the database engine to use can be

   * Users module (requires database)
-     + user functionality is available in every controller (page, block and layout) via $this->user and can also be parsed to the views
+     + user functionality is available in every controller (page, block and layout) via $this->core->user and can also be parsed to the views
 	 + user functionality is also vailable in rules for formhelper, in order to check input against users table (such as already existing email addresses)
 	 + page controller can specify public $admin_area = true; which will allow only users of type administrator to access it, all others will see a 404
 	 + Sweany also ships with a plugin that handles login, registration, validation and lost password for users (including sending of emails)